pivorodrigues/devopstips/nginx.md

       client_max_body_size 8m;
     ```

   - **client_max_body_size:** This directive sets the maximum acceptable size of POST requests.
 In this case, meaning don´t accept POST requests of more than 8 megabytes.
+If it is large than 8 megabytes, the server will respond with a **413** error, which means **Request Entity too Large**.

     ```
       # Buffer size for POST submissions